English Goldendoodle Doodle Temperament

 - Be patient and understanding.

-- We aware of surrounding and potential triggers.
+- Be aware of surroundings and potential triggers.

 - Work on desensitizing him with gradual introductions with rewards.